 The course material prepared by the University is self-learning in nature.
 Each course is printed in the form of a single book or eBook.
 The course is divided into a number of Blocks.
-A six credit course generally has four to five Blocks.
+In BAPCH, the courses are of either 4 credits or 6 credits.
+A course generally has four to five Blocks.
 Each Block consists of Units (minimum two to maximum five units).
 Normally, the Units covered in a Block have a thematic unity.
 The introduction section of the book provides an overview of the course, its objectives, guidelines for studying the material, etc. The Block introduction explains the coverage of the Block as a whole as well as the coverage of each Unit in that Block.

 Each Unit is structured in a way to facilitate self-study by you.
-Each Unit begins with learning Objectives which will give you an idea on what you are expected to learn from the Unit.
-The Introduction provides an overview of the major theme of the unit.
+Each Unit begins with learning objectives which will give you an idea on what you are expected to learn from the Unit.
+The introduction provides an overview of the major theme of the unit.
 An attempt is made to forge a link with the topics of the previous Units and the topic to be covered in the Unit.
 This is followed by the main text, which is divided, into various sections and subsections.
 At the end of each section we have provided questions for self-evaluation under the heading of Check Your Progress.
 You should attempt this part, as it will help you in assessing the immediate absorption and check your understanding of the topic.
 Questions in Check Your Progress are for your practice only, and you should not submit answers to these questions to the University for assessment.
-Hint answers to the Check Your Progress exercises are provided at the end of the unit.
 We have not provided the full length answers, as we would like to encourage you to write in your own words and not rely on memorizing the course material.

 The section Let Us Sum Up/Summary/Conclusion gives a brief account of what has been discussed in the Unit.
 This summary enables you to recall the main points covered in the Unit.
 Each unit ends with References which gives the list of books and articles that have been consulted to prepare the unit.
-In addition, at the end of each Block/Course, a list of Suggested Readings is given.
+In addition, at the end of each Unit, a list of Suggested Readings is given.
 Some of these books listed in this section will be available in the libraries at the Regional Centres and select Study Centres.